Drang nach Osten: Lebensraum concept of Nazi Germany

-This was greatly hindered by the lack of German people who actually desired to settle in the east, let alone act as Teutonic Knights there.
-Settlements actually established during the war did not receive colonists from the Altreich, but in the main part East European Germans resettled from Soviet "spheres of interest" according to the Molotov–Ribbentrop Pact, and such Poles as deemed Germanizable by Nazis.
-However, the Soviet Union began to reverse the German conquests by 1943, and Nazi Germany was defeated by the Allies in 1945.
+This was greatly hindered by the lack of German people who desired to settle in the east, let alone act as Teutonic Knights there.
+Settlements established during the war did not receive colonists from the Altreich, but in the main part East European Germans resettled from Soviet "spheres of interest" according to the Molotov–Ribbentrop Pact, and such Poles as deemed Germanizable by Nazis.
+However, the Soviet Union began to reverse the German conquests by 1943.
+Nazi Germany was defeated by the Allies in 1945.